Your current path:

 Table of contents

 In Germany, the 8-hour shift is the standard on the labor market.
-An established model that continues to be very popular with employers.
-It is not up to date and certainly does not make sense in terms of the cost-benefit factor.
+It is an established model that is still very popular with employers.
+However, it is not up-to-date and certainly does not make sense in terms of the cost-benefit factor.
 We explain why in this article.

 How productive are we really?

 The industrial age is long gone.
-Digitalization has ushered in and sealed the end, moving us forward into the age of services.
+Digitalization has ushered in and sealed the end of it, moving us forward into the age of services.

-This also means that the conditions under which the work is carried out are changing.
-Eight hours of continuous productivity was probably only a dream in the minds of employers 200 years ago.
+This also means that the conditions under which work is performed are changing.
+Eight hours of continuous productivity was probably just a dream in the minds of employers 200 years ago.
 However, it is now clear that this is just an idea that does not correspond to reality.

 According to a study conducted in the UK, we actually don’t even work productively for 3 hours a day.
-We spend the remaining 5 hours or so taking breaks, talking to colleagues or using social media.
-This also includes one or two activities that serve the job but are not productive.
+We spend the remaining 5 hours taking breaks, talking to colleagues or using social media.
+This includes one or two activities that serve the job but are not productive.

 In principle, 8 hours of productive working time is not feasible.
 People are not machines that carry out their work in a fixed cycle.
 People get tired, sick, are distracted, have better and weaker times throughout the day.